How To Get Started

 - Student Questionnaire (7th-12th grade only)

 - Completed Parenting Class Form OR Sign Up for Parenting Class in the Office (must be completed by Dec.
 31 of year entering HOS).

-3. Complete a Meet and Greet with the Admissions Director.
+3. Complete a Meet and Greet with the Admissions Counselor.

-Students meet with our director to get to know their on-campus advocate during the admissions process while completeing an initial assessment to determine readiness for the Heritage Oak program.
+Students meet with our counselor to get to know their on-campus advocate during the admissions process while completing an initial assessment to determine spiritual and social readiness for the Heritage Oak program.